erykdeveloper/erykdeveloper/README.md

 ### Hi guys 👋

-👋 My name is Eryk Albanowski and I'm from Brazil (🇧🇷). work as a desenvolvedor full-stack
+👋 My name is Eryk Fontes and I'm from Brazil (🇧🇷). work as a desenvolvedor full-stack

 👨‍🎓 - I study software engineering